 The Department of Environmental Quality (DEQ) is responsible for protecting and enhancing Oregon’s water and air quality, managing the proper disposal of solid and hazardous wastes, providing assistance in cleaning up contaminated properties and enforcing Oregon’s environmental laws.
 The agency was formed in 1969 to replace the State Sanitary Authority, which had been created in 1938 when citizens overwhelmingly supported an initiative to clean up the Willamette River.

 As environmental problems have become more complex, DEQ’s role has expanded to fight climate change with policies to reduce greenhouse gas emissions, prevent toxic chemical releases and reduce risks from toxins already in the environment.
-DEQ is helping Oregonians solve environmental problems by encouraging personal responsibility and providing communities with technical assistance.
+DEQ encourages personal responsibility by providing communities with technical assistance.

 Information about this agency's divisions, offices, programs, etc.

 Mailing Address: 700 NE Multnomah St., Suite 600, Portland 97232